 - 1. Any student organization that fails to complete the materials necessary to maintain active status will be deemed inactive. - 2.
 Inactive student organizations may regain active status by completing the renewal steps: - a.
 Updating their profile with the Office of Student Leadership Development including updated officer names and a dated Constitution. - b.
-Providing representation to fifty percent (50%) of all regularly scheduled President's Club meetings. - 3.
+Providing representation at all of the regularly scheduled East Central Clubs and Organization Networking meetings. - 3.
 A student organization that has remained on the "Inactive Student Organizations" list for two (2) consecutive years will have its official recognition revoked.